 Dark-skinned Black actresses were also slated to portray somewhat negative roles in the 1988 movie School Daze.
 While the lighter-skinned Black female characters were portrayed as classy, happy, sexual, and upwardly mobile, the darker-skinned Black female characters were portrayed as angry, embittered, somewhat asexual, and lower class.
 They were further portrayed in the movie as being somewhat unattractive and being dateless on Friday nights.
 The only redeeming qualities of their characters were that they had high integrity and were highly interested in education and Black culture.

 Gabrielle Union, a dark-skinned Black actress, portrayed Eva in the movie Deliver Us From Eva.
 The character Eva was the asexual superwoman.
 Although Eva was an upwardly mobile professional, she was portrayed as being domineering and interfering without a boyfriend.
 However, it was decided by Eva's brothers-in-law that she must have a boyfriend in order to get her out of their lives.
 The movie portrayed Eva in some of the typical roles for the dark-skinned Black woman-the asexual superwoman who is a domineering shrew.
 The movie never portrayed Eva's more vulnerable side at all.

-Ms. Union portrayed another negative character in the 2004 movie Breaking All the Rules in which she played a physical therapist who was slightly psycho (a take on the angry woman) while whlle Bianca Lawson, a lighter-skinned Black actress portrayed a take-charge fashion model who dumped one of the film's characters.
+Ms. Union portrayed another negative character in the 2004 movie Breakin' All the Rules in which she played a physical therapist who was slightly psycho (a take on the angry woman) while Bianca Lawson, a lighter-skinned Black actress portrayed a take-charge fashion model who dumped one of the film's characters.

 © 2010 Grace Marguerite Williams